-Scope note: This class comprises Individual Works whose essence is the selection and/or arrangement of expressions of other works.
+This class comprises Individual Works whose essence is the selection and/or arrangement of expressions of other works.
 This does not make the contents of the aggregated expressions part of this work, but only parts of the resulting expression.
-Container Work may include additional original parts.
+Aggregation Work may include additional original parts.

 An expression of a work may include expressions of other works within it.
-E.g. an anthology of poems is regarded as a work in its own right that makes use of expressions of the individual poems that have been selected and ordered as part of an intellectual process.
+For instance, an anthology of poems is regarded as a work in its own right that makes use of expressions of the individual poems that have been selected and ordered as part of an intellectual process.

 A new version of a container work does not make the resulting complex work a container work as well.
-The inclusion of expressions from a complex work in a container work does not make the container work itself complex.
+The inclusion of expressions from a complex work in an aggregation work does not make the aggregation work itself complex.